Fraud and ID Theft Protection Tips

 - Department of Justice COVID-19 scam alerts: COVID-19 Scam Alerts

-- The three national credit reporting agencies are providing free reports through April 2021 to support those who may be anxious about their financial well-being during the COVID-19 pandemic: Free Credit Report
+- The three national credit reporting agencies are providing free reports to support those who may be anxious about their financial well-being during the COVID-19 pandemic: Free Credit Report

 - Beware of suspicious emails.
 Criminals may send you "phishing" emails designed to encourage you to download malware or to reveal your personal information.
 Never download or divulge personal information to a source you are not expecting contact from or that you don't know.